 All beef calves (75% beef genetics or more) born on or after the 1 January 2016 will be eligible.
 The scheme is only open to calves born on a holding that is a member of an approved Livestock Farm Assurance scheme at the time of the calf’s birth.

 Costs associated with processing data for each calf for a period of five years.

-The extended deadline for applying to the Beef Efficiency Scheme was 15 June 2016.
+The deadline for applying to the 2017 Beef Efficiency Scheme is 15 May 2017.